-If you're lucky enough to be working from home right now, it's likely you've moved into camp one, taking full advantage of the warmer weather and ditching the daily blow-dry.
+But when you're working from home, it's likely you've moved into camp one, taking full advantage of the warmer weather and ditching the daily blow-dry.
 After all, experts have warned us for years about the effects of prolonged heat damage from blow-drying, including split ends, breakage and parched strands.
 It makes sense, but recently the question of whether air-drying your hair is better for it has experts talking.

 The argument that air-drying is good for your hair is a myth, says Adam Reed, ghd UK ambassador.
 "Hair can absorb up to 30% of its own weight in water," he said, which typically makes it weaker and more susceptible to damage from brushing and styling.
 "Natural drying takes time," he added.
 "The longer hair stays wet, the more the cortex swells and cracks, permanently damaging hair."